AnisurRahmanAR/docs/add.md

 Output:
 print(numbers); // Output: [1, 2, 3, 4, 5]

 In this example, the '.add()' method is used to add the integer '5' to the end of the 'numbers' list.
-This command only adds to the end of the list.